Worldwide Guide to Women in

 1990-91 Parliamentary Leader of the Australian Democrats Senator Janet Powell

 1990-?
-Chairman of the Federal Parliamentary Labor Party (Caucus) Carolyn Jakobsen
+Chairperson of the Federal Parliamentary Labor Party (Caucus) Carolyn Jakobsen

 1993-97 Parliamentary Leader of the Australian Democrats Senator Cheryl Kernot